Orfium/toolbox/documentation/docs/modules/Request/migration.md

 }
 ```

-This is because its purpose is to work only with the OrfiumSSO and yggdrasil.
+This is because its purpose is to work only with the OrfiumSSO.

 If you are using the toolbox outside of the Orfium One ecosystem, then _shame on you_.
 You can use the code below until you come to your senses.
 Just replace `token` with whatever you are using